 The field of Medical Assisting is more popular than ever and you can be a part of it with a degree from Florida Technical College.
 In about two years, depending on whether you can go to school full time or need to work around your current job, you can earn an associate degree in medical assisting and become a medical assistant.
 You will get the experience you need to find a great job and be ready to pass the test for becoming a registered medical assistant.

 - Basic Anatomy and Physiology.
 To get you started on the path to becoming a medical assistant you will start with coursework related to the human body.
-In these classes you will learn about the systems of the body and get to understand the foundational information for medicine and health care.
+In these classes, you will learn about the systems of the body and get to understand the foundational information for medicine and health care.
+Further study of homeostasis, histology, cytology, integumentary, musculoskeletal, nervous, and special senses systems.

 - Medical Terminology.
-If you’ve ever been to the hospital or watched a medical TV drama, you have heard the lingo doctors and nurses use that sounds like another language.
+If you have ever been to the hospital or watched a medical TV drama, you have heard the lingo doctors and nurses use that sounds like another language.
 You will get to learn this secret language in your medical assisting coursework.
+You will also learn the basic components of medical terminology so you can break down any word into its parts and understand its meaning.
+These components include prefixes, suffixes, and roots.
+You will also learn about special numerical, positional, condition and procedure terms.

 - Medical Law and Ethics.
 This coursework will familiarize you with the laws and ethics governing all medical workers.
 You will get training in how to be sensitive and compassionate when working with people who are scared or in pain.